hps/docs-test/source/includes/_giftcard.md

 $response = $giftService->replace($card, $card2);
 ?>
 ```
+Sometimes there is a need to replace a gift card with a new gift card.

 ## Void a Gift Card Transaction
-To void a gift card transaction, you will need only a gift transaction id.
+> Void Gift Card Transaction

 ```php
 <?php